Wholesale Price Surge Sparks Worry Over Tariff Passthrough

 AUTHOR

-As of midday Friday, global equities were higher on the week amid continued twists and turns in the tariff saga.
-The yield on the US 10-year note declined 8 basis points to 4.42% from a week ago while the price of a barrel of West Texas Intermediate crude oil edged down $0.50 to $60.50.
-Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), fell to 20.15 from 23.5 last Friday.
+As of midday Friday, global equities rallied as US extended its tariff pause with China.
+The yield on the US 10-year Treasury note remained flat at 4.29%.
+The price of a barrel of West Texas Intermediate crude oil fell to $63.27 per barrel from $64.13 last Friday.
+Volatility, as measured by futures contracts on the Cboe Volatility Index (VIX), decreased to 14.81 from 16.08 last Friday.

 MACRO NEWS